 If you plan to leave your home to heirs, they'll need to understand their repayment options.
 To keep the property, they'll have to repay the total loan balance or 95% of the home's appraised value, whichever is less.
 FHA insurance pays the remaining balance.

 The lender can accelerate the loan in any of the above-described scenarios.
-If you or your heirs don't do one of the following, the lender will foreclose.
+The lender will foreclose if you or your heirs don't do one of the following.

 Reverse mortgages are set up so that the lender will get its money back or end up owning the home.
 Even if you comply with all parts of the mortgage contract, it's likely you won't have much money or equity left when the loan is due, and you'll likely lose the property.

 But that's not all.
 A reverse mortgage could affect your Medicaid eligibility or eligibility for other government need-based programs.
-It's a good idea to talk to a benefits specialist before getting a reverse mortgage.
+Talking to a benefits specialist before getting a reverse mortgage is a good idea.

-And if, after considering all of the downsides, you're still thinking about getting a reverse mortgage, you could wait until later on to get one.
+And if you're still thinking about getting a reverse mortgage after considering all of the downsides, you could wait until later on to get one.
 By taking out a reverse mortgage when you're older, you could potentially still get money from the loan when you have higher costs, like rising health care costs.

 Before you can get a HECM, you must talk to a housing counselor from an independent government-approved housing counseling agency.
 Go to the HUD website for a list of counselors, or call HUD at 800-569-4287 to learn more about how HECMs work.
 You can talk to a counselor even if you're just thinking about getting a reverse mortgage.

-Also, because reverse mortgages are so complicated and have serious consequences, consider talking to an elder law or consumer protection attorney, or financial advisor, too.
+Also, because reverse mortgages are so complicated and have serious consequences, consider talking to an elder law or consumer protection attorney, or financial advisor.
 If you're concerned about a reverse mortgage foreclosure, talk to a foreclosure lawyer in your state.